-The Overview Map shows the relationship of BIM Uses which will be employed on the project.
+The Overview Map shows the relationship of Model Uses on the project.
 This process map also contains the high-level information exchanges that occur throughout the project lifecycle.

 Level 2: Detailed BIM Use Process Maps

 Detailed BIM Use Process Maps are created for each identified BIM Use on the project to clearly define the sequence of various processes to be performed.
 These maps also identify the responsible parties for each process, reference information content, and the information exchanges which will be created and shared with other processes.